tomordonez/tomordonez.github.io/_posts/2017-07-23-ms-data-science-coursera-udemy-udacity.md

 I always go by "never copy paste what you don't understand".

-## I wrote a story about the <a href="https://www.datasciencegrows.com/best-time-to-run-according-to-science.html" target="_blank">best time to run according to science</a>.

 I used a data set about ozone levels in the US from 2016.
 I did some exploratory data analysis and created plots for a few cities.
 This was a great learning experience.